 A family tradition: “My pop did track and field when he was in college and high school.
 He used to compete for Nigeria,” says Onakpoma.

 I came to Southern because [fill in the blank]: “They believed in me more than I believed in myself.
 When someone believes in you that much, you’ve got to go hard,” says Onakpoma.

-What makes him stand out: “Fejiro knows his value, and he fights very hard to be competitive.
-I don’t know that he is the most talented kid we’ve had athletically. . . .
-But his mindset, work ethic, and the way his brain operates are on a much higher level than most.
-He maximizes his abilities,” says head coach John Wallin, who has received numerous coaching honors.
-Most recently, Wallin and his coaching staff were honored with “NE10 Coaching Staff of the Year” award.
+What makes him excel: “Fejiro knows his value, and he fights very hard to be competitive. . . .
+His mindset, work ethic, and the way his brain operates are on a much higher level than most.
+He maximizes his abilities,” says head coach John Wallin, ’00, who has received numerous coaching honors.
+Most recently, Wallin and his coaching staff were honored with the “NE10 Coaching Staff of the Year” award.